Welcome to today's edition of the Rush 24-7 podcast.

 No.

-The treaty signed, the the agreement that is signed, and the and I think the Senate will overwhelmingly approve it, would uh draw a very bright line between the nuclear weapons program that India has, a very small one, uh smaller than Iran's, uh basically.
+The treaty signed, the agreement that is signed, and I think the Senate will overwhelmingly approve it, would draw a very bright line between the nuclear weapons program that India has, a very small one, smaller than Iran's, basically, that and the peaceful development of nuclear energy, something that India, with no oil, desperately needs in their emerging energy needs.

-Uh so while the conflict with Pakistan isn't going away and the nuclear powers there, the two of them are dangerous tinderbox, they're not likely to bring the world into a world war.
+So while the conflict with Pakistan isn't going away and the nuclear powers there, the two of them are dangerous tinderbox, they're not likely to bring the world into a world war, something that Iran has already threatened, something that North Korea obviously would love to do as well.

 Oh, yeah, the guy didn't die.